BlaireLeone/bulma-clean-theme/bear-drama.md

 ------

-As it turns out, my parent's backyard is just a small microcosm of the greater California and United States.
-Black bears [exist across the country](https://wildlifeinformer.com/black-bear-population-by-state/#:~:text=A%20quick%20look%20at%20Black%20Bears%201%20Habitat.,sleep%20they%20go%20into%20varies.%20More%20items...%20); only nine states, including Hawaii, lack black bear populations, though even most of these have recuring sightings.
+As it turns out, my parent's backyard is a small microcosm of the greater California and United States.
+Black bears [exist across the country](https://wildlifeinformer.com/black-bear-population-by-state/#:~:text=A%20quick%20look%20at%20Black%20Bears%201%20Habitat.,sleep%20they%20go%20into%20varies.%20More%20items...%20); only nine states, including Hawaii, lack black bear populations, though even most of these have recurring sightings.

-Black bears prefer forested areas, and thrive best in areas with [structural diversity](https://www.bing.com/search?q=structural+diversity+bio&qs=n&form=QBRE&sp=-1&pq=structural+diversity+bio&sc=1-24&sk=&cvid=57176C65051C4C82877CF88B5A1693C6) - a term used to describe not just diversity of vegetation species, but also vegetation height and layout.

 Across the country from California, Connecticut has noticed